 When it comes to brightening a dark hallway, don’t forget the importance of flooring.

-Choose light-colored flooring options, such as pale hardwood or light-colored tiles, to help reflect light and create a brighter space.
+A valuable tip I always share is to choose light-colored flooring.
+Think pale hardwood or light-colored tiles.
+These help reflect light and create a brighter space.

-Not only does it add visual interest, but it also increases the sense of depth and dimension.
+Not only does it add visual interest, but it’ll increases the sense of depth and dimension.

 Ceiling and Trim